silogen/docs/docs/platform-infrastructure/on-premises-installation.md

 wget https://github.com/silogen/cluster-forge/releases/download/v0.5.1/release-enterprise-ai-v0.5.1.tar.gz
 ```

-### 3. Make file executable
+### Make file executable

 ```
 chmod +x bloom
 ```

-### 4. Update installation configuration
+### Edit the values in configuration file

 Before you can start the installation you need to edit the installation configuration, which adapts the installation to your environment.
-You can edit the values directly in the configuration file (Option A) or use a Configuration wizard that facilitates the creation of the configuration (Option B).
+You can edit the values directly in the configuration file.

-#### Option A - Edit the values in configuration file

 !!! note
     For the standard installation you should use the default values, only exception is the `DOMAIN` and `OIDC_URL` values which should match your specific domain name.
 You can find more details about the configuration values in this [section](./#appendix).